Grey Chalk Paint Dresser

 Prepare and Prime Dresser for Chalk Paint

 First, I prepped it how I always do.
-Learn how to prepare furniture for paint here.
+You can head on over to our post on how to prepare furniture for paint to see the steps in detail.

 Get the Secrets!